semuconsulting/pysbf2/CONTRIBUTING.md

 Please help us keep our issue list small by adding fixes: #{$ISSUE_NO} to the commit message of pull requests that resolve open issues.
 GitHub will use this tag to auto close the issue when the PR is merged.

-If you're adding or amending SBF payload definitions or configuration database keys, it would be helpful to quote/hyperlink the documentation source (e.g. specific u-blox Interface Specification).
+If you're adding or amending SBF payload definitions or configuration database keys, it would be helpful to quote/hyperlink the documentation source (e.g. specific Septentrio Interface Specification).

 ## Coding conventions